jenin raid soldiers 224 .

 (photo credit: AP [file])

-On Tuesday, seven Kassams struck the western Negev, including one that scored a direct hit on a home in Sderot.
+Barak's decision came hours after seven Kassams struck the western Negev, including one that scored a direct hit on a home in Sderot.
 There were no casualties.
 On Monday, six rockets were fired into Israel.

 Deputy Defense Minister Matan Vilna'i was ordered by Barak to prepare a list of sanctions that Israel could impose on Gaza in line with the recent cabinet decision that defined Gaza as a "hostile entity."
 If the recommendations are approved by Barak, it would be the first time Israel scales back on vital supplies to Gaza since the cabinet decision last month.